Carol Vander Stoep has been called the Erin Brockovich of Dentistry. Read on to see why!

 Bonus segments cover pill-swallowing plus head and neck stretches to ease shoulder and neck pain associated with Forward Head Posture.
 A final bonus covers two weeks of post-frenum release therapy, also available separately.

-A tongue-tie leads to compromised general health and poor myofunctional therapy results.
-It also “tugs” on the hyoid bone.
+A tongue-tie or tethered tongue leads to compromised general health and poor myofunctional therapy results.
+It also “tugs” upwards on the hyoid bone.
 Think of the hyoid as a ring or sphincter onto which gather many interconnected head and neck muscles.
-When the ring elevates upwards in the neck, it restricts the airway and initiates a forward head posture in order to open the airway.
-It results in incorrect curvature of the upper (cervical) spine, and stresses accompanying muscles starting in the upper neck and reaching all the way to the shoulder and shoulder blade.
+When a tethered tongue elevates this ring upwards in the neck, it restricts the airway and initiates a forward head posture in order to open the airway.
+It results in incorrect upper (cervical) spine curvature, and it stresses accompanying muscles from the upper neck and reaching all the way to the shoulder and shoulder blade.
+[Infra hyoid, supra hyoid and middle pharyngeal constrictor muscles via the omohyoid muscle]

-The accompanying muscle tightness can result in labored breathing, often seen as forward, excessive negative pressure in the sinuses and the upper airway.
-This is another reason the mid-face airway doesn’t experience expansive growth, as it should.
-Sinus problems and rapid relapse of orthodontics is common without a release and posture correction.
+The accompanying muscle tightness can result in labored breathing.
+This can create forward, excessive negative pressure in the sinuses and the upper airway, another reason the mid-face airway doesn’t experience expansive growth, as it should.
+Sinus problems and rapid orthodontic relapse is common without a tongue tie release and orofacial posture correction.
+[After a restrictive tissue release, a person should undergo myofunctional therapy retraining to change the swallowing, speaking and breathing habits acquired as a result of the tether.
+Without it, the incorrect swallow, speech impediments and compensatory posture and breathing habits remain.]

 I can’t emphasize enough how important it is to assess and release tongue ties in newborns for proper latching and muscle, thus facial development for newborns.
 If you must supplement breast-feeding with bottle feeding, this article on supportive bottle-feeding offers excellent tips.
 The suggestion to hold a child almost vertically is important and not well-known.
 This article does not mention that more important than the type of nipple used, is one with a slow flow rate.